“If you fail to plan, you are planning to fail”- Benjamin Franklin

 To do that first

-- To do that list out the products which you have recently purchased.
+- list out the products which you have recently purchased.

 - Ask your friends and relatives what they have recently purchased.